 I graduated from National Technical University of Athens (NTUA) in March 2016 with a Diploma degree (MSc) in Mechanical Engineering, following the option of Mechanical Design & Control.
-For my diploma thesis, I worked as a Research Assistant with Prof. Kostas Kyriakopoulos and Dr. Minas Liarokapis at Control Systems Lab from April 2014 to March 2016.
-Previously, I attended Piraeus University of Applied Sciences where I received a Bachelor’s degree in Mechanical Engineering.
+For my diploma thesis, I worked as a Research Assistant with Prof. Kostas Kyriakopoulos and Prof. Minas Liarokapis at Control Systems Lab from April 2014 to March 2016.
+I also attended Piraeus University of Applied Sciences where I received a Bachelor’s degree in Mechanical Engineering.
 Alongside my studies, I worked 1.5 year as an Aircraft Engineer trainee at Olympic Airlines SA, 3 years as a Mechanical Engineer and 2 years as a Site Supervisor of a Desalination Plant at Sychem Group.
 After my studies, I worked as a Senior Mechanical Engineer at Heliix Inc for 3 months.

 You can find more about me in my CV.